The Colosseum is a symbol of ancient Roman engineering and architectural brilliance.

 When visiting the Colosseum in Rome, it’s essential to be aware of what you can bring and what is not allowed.
 Here are some guidelines to ensure a smooth and enjoyable experience:

-- Umbrellas, balloons, strollers, skateboards, and chairs.
+- Umbrellas, balloons, strollers, skateboards, and chairs are not allowed inside

-- Pets (except service animals).
+- Pets (except service animals) are not allowed.

-- Smoking and smoking implements.
+- Smoking and smoking implements are not permitted.

 Facilities at the Colosseum